arogozhnikov/arogozhnikov.github.io/_posts/2023-12-30-fastest-autograd.markdown

 Run-time: **1.4 seconds**

-We are in the realm of interactive experiences. <br />
+Success: we are in the realm of interactive experiences. <br />
 Recall we started from >1000 seconds.
 But should we stop here?

 ### Let's autograd in C